AndreeaGrigorescu/MockData/README.md

 # 1. HR Data

 Assumptions implemented:
   5000 employees in total, out of which a maximum of 10% support staff;
   A maximum of 9% staff turnover with a random number of days worked;
   All support staff works full time;
   All support staff has higher education (Undergraduate or Graduate);
   Employee IDs are unique and corelated with the Hire date.

 Columns included:
-  	a.
-First Name
+  	* First Name \
-	b.
-Last Name
+	* Last Name \
-	c.
-Employee_ID
+	* Employee_ID \
-	d.
-Hire date
+	* Hire date \
-	e.
-Date of Birth (DoB)
+	* Date of Birth (DoB) \
-	f.
-Education
+	* Education \
-	g.
-Position - renamed to Job Title
+	* Position - renamed to Job Title \
-	h.
-Norm
+	* Norm \
-    	i.
-Department
+    	* Department \

 # 2. User file